 An SEO strategy helps brands position themselves within the digital ecosystem.
 A strong SEO strategy will use data, technical SEO, and user intent to create content that answers the user’s needs and is easily found by prospective visitors.

-Considering that 81% of customers and 94% of B2B buyers report using the internet when investigating a potential purchase, brands clearly understand the value of a strong online presence.
 Your SEO strategy should make up the cornerstone of this online presence.
-With 51% of the traffic arriving on your website coming from organic clicks, and about 60% of clicks going to sites in the top 3 spaces, the position and visibility of your site on the SERPs will have a dramatic impact on your ability to draw in new customers.
+With 53.3% of the traffic arriving on your website coming from organic clicks, and about 60% of clicks going to sites in the top three spaces, the position and visibility of your site on the SERPs will have a dramatic impact on your ability to draw in new customers.

 The modern SEO strategy